praksharma/Machine_Learning/FreeCodeCamp/1. Computer Vision/readme.md

 * ⌨️ (37:15:45) What's Next

 ## Using Tensorflow on a GPU without any errors
-Looks like Tensorflow still doesn't connect to every single GPU OOTB.
+Looks like Tensorflow still doesn't connect (30 Sep 2023) to every single GPU OOTB.
 The easiest way to use Tensorflow is to use their docker image.
 There are three types of docker images available for [Tensorflow](https://hub.docker.com/r/tensorflow/tensorflow/) ending with:
 * latest
 * latest-gpu
 * latest-gpu-jupyter